Virtual keyboard: iOS

-Users may be able to add a custom dictionary of whitelisted terms that are treated by auto correction as usual words, and specify "aliases" or "text shortcuts", where entering a specified text string causes it to get replaced with a target text string, or the target text string appears as suggestion.
-The former means they are not replaced with other terms but may be corrected to from other terms.
-It may be possible to exclude unwanted existing suggestions.
+Windows

+Microsoft Windows provides the virtual keyboard through Common Text Framework service.

 Word suggestions

-Diverse scientific papers at the beginning of the 2000s showed even before the invention of smart phones, that predicting words, based on what the user is typing, is very helpful to increase the typing speed.
+Diverse scientific papers at the beginning of the 2000s showed even before the invention of smartphones, that predicting words, based on what the user is typing, assisted in increasing the typing speed.
 At the beginning of development of this keyboard feature, prediction was mainly based on static dictionaries.
 Google implemented the predicting method in 2013 in Android 4.4.
 This development was mainly driven by third party keyboard providers, such as SwiftKey and Swype.
-Both provide powerful word search engine with corresponding databases.
-In 2014 Apple presented iOS 8 which includes a new predictive typing feature called QuickType, which displays word predictions above the keyboard as the user types.
+In 2014 Apple presented iOS 8 which includes a new predictive typing feature called Quick Type, which displays word predictions above the keyboard as the user types.